 fun confirmEmail (...) { ... }

 You define functions for each business use case or steps within a use case into the application layer.
-When implementing, remember the rule:
+But how do you implement them?
+Let me state a rule that has to be obeyed here:

-Let's implement a non-trivial function registerUser.
-What are the business rules for it?
+Lets implement a non trivial function registerUser.
+What are the acceptance criteria for it?

 fun registerUser (username: EmailAddress, password: String) {